AfifRifaie95/R---US-Weather-Pattern-Analysis/README.md

 ![rain4-1-620x370](https://github.com/AfifRifaie95/R---US-Weather-Pattern-Analysis/assets/159521904/55b6f861-3101-4bb6-bd94-c2d4847f38bf)

-The report is to investigate and analyse weather data from the United States.
+The purpose of this report is to investigate and analyse weather data from the United States.
 It begins with performing data importing, data exploration, data cleaning and data pre-processing, followed by investigation and visualisation into a visual graph using R Studio.

 <img width="527" alt="Screenshot 2024-03-21 111639" src="https://github.com/AfifRifaie95/R---US-Weather-Pattern-Analysis/assets/159521904/9cb3634d-08d1-43f3-8dc6-2b58842dddb4">